Pythium Root and Fruit Rot

 Disease Cycle

 Pythium species are soilborne.
 It can survive indefinitely on organic substrates or as thick-walled oospores.
 Pythium zoospores are motile.
 When moisture becomes available, Pythium produces these zoospores and sporangia.
 Fruit infection occurs via vegetative mycelium, sporangia, zoospores, or oospores.
 The pathogen is capable of direct penetration.
-Pre-existing wounds on the plants increases susceptibility.
+Pre-existing wounds on the plants increase susceptibility.

 Management